osheathe1/osheathe1/README.md

-- 👋 Hi, I’m JaMionn Fletcher (Jay)
+👋 Hi, I’m JaMionn Fletcher (Jay)

-- 👀 I’m interested in Quality Engineering and Software Engineering.
+👀 I’m interested in Quality Engineering and Software Engineering.

-- 🌱 I recently gradurated from University of Texas - Austin as a Full Stack Web Developher.
+🌱 I recently graduated from The University of Texas - Austin as a Full Stack Web Developer.
-- 📫 How to reach me
+     📫 How to reach me

     jamionnf@gmail.com